SolidLabResearch/Challenges/reports/orchestrator-to-forward-ldn-notifications-to-inbox-based-on-n3-rules.md

 - Who keeps an overview of what process flows are running on your data?
 - Who keeps an overview of resource dependencies?

-For example, can I delete/update a resource when I don't know if another service/p still needs it?
+For example, can I delete/update a resource when I don't know if another process still needs it?

 ### Possible to provide very limited remote execution near or inside pod